What is clinical audit?

-The Quality and Patient Safety Division has developed ‘A Practical Guide to Clinical Audit’ to eliminate such confusion and to equip healthcare professionals with the necessary knowledge to plan, design and conduct a clinical audit.
+In 2013, the Quality and Patient Safety Division developed ‘A Practical Guide to Clinical Audit’ to eliminate such confusion and to equip healthcare professionals with the necessary knowledge to plan, design and conduct a clinical audit.

-- Act as a learning resource for those who are new to clinical audit.
+- Acts as a learning resource for those who are new to clinical audit.

-- Provide a reference guide for healthcare professionals already involved in clinical audit.
+- Provides a reference guide for healthcare professionals already involved in clinical audit.

-- Equip healthcare professionals with the necessary knowledge to plan, design and conduct a clinical audit.
+- Equips healthcare professionals with the necessary knowledge to plan, design and conduct a clinical audit.

-- Enable healthcare professionals to be proactive and to make changes which contribute to overall quality improvement within their services.
+- Enables healthcare professionals to be proactive and to make changes which contribute to overall quality improvement within their services.

 The National Review of Clinical Audit (2019) was launched by Dr Colm Henry, HSE Chief Clinical Officer at the National Patient Safety Office Conference on the 13th November 2019.
 The report summarises the current barriers impacting clinical audit in Ireland.
 In addition, it provides guidance and recommendations to further develop clinical audit across the Irish Healthcare system.